On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: Proofs of Theorems 2.2 and 2.3

-Note finally that if $E$ is a local field, $F/E$ is an FG-extension and trd$(F/E) = 1$, then Brd$_{p}(F) = 2$, for every $p \in \mathbb P$.
-When $p = {\rm char}(E)$, this is implied by Proposition 7.3 and Theorem \ref{theo2.2} (c), and for a proof in the case of $p \neq {\rm char}(E)$, we refer the reader to \cite{PaSur}, Theorems~1 and 3, \cite{Sal3} and \cite{LiKr}, Corollary~1.4.
+Lemmas \ref{lemm3.3} and \ref{lemm3.4} indicate that there exists a quasifinite field $E$ of zero characteristic, such that $[E(\varepsilon )\colon E] = 2 ^{y(p)}$, $p \in \mathbb P$, where $\varepsilon _{p}$ is a primitive $p$-th root of unity in $E _{\rm sep}$ and $y(p)$ is defined as in Lemma \ref{lemm3.3}, for each $p$.
+At the same time, Lemma \ref{lemm3.1} and Corollary \ref{coro4.8} imply the existence of Henselian fields $(E _{n}, v _{n})$ with $\widehat E _{n} = E$, which possess the properties required by (2.4) (b), for $n = 2 ^{t}$, $t \in \mathbb N$.
+Using \cite{Ch3}, Lemma~3.2, instead of Lemma \ref{lemm3.3}, and arguing in the same way, one proves (2.4) (b) in general.

-0.4truecm \emph{Acknowledgements.} The concluding part of this research was done during my visit to Tokai University, Hiratsuka, Japan, in 2012.
+0.5truecm \emph{Acknowledgements.} A considerable part of this research was carried out during my visit to Tokai University, Hiratsuka, Japan, in 2012.
 I would like to thank my host-professor Junzo Watanabe, the colleagues at the Department of Mathematics, and Mrs. Yoko Kinoshita and her team for their genuine hospitality.
+I also acknowledge that my research was partially supported by a Project No. RD-08-241/12.03.
+2015 of Shumen University, Bulgaria.